darlacameron/intro-to-d3-nicar-2020/1-js-review/README.md

 When using D3, we're usually working with files containing hundreds or thousands of rows, often stored as JSON.
 Here's the components of those files.

 1. Data type: Arrays
-- You can group numbers and strings into one variable using arrays.
+You can store numbers and strings together in one variable using arrays.
 ```javascript
 var array_one = [10, 15, 20]; // Arrays are groups of numbers